markomanninen/srrd-builder/README.md

 1. Start the complete demo system: `srrd-server --with-frontend`
 2. Open web interface: http://localhost:8080
-3. Click "Connect to Server"
+3. Click "Connect to Server" to establish WebSocket connection
-4. Test any of the 38 available tools
+4. Test any of the 38 available tools using the categorized interface

 ### Available Tools